Why am I so fascinated with the history of cowgirls when I’m not one myself?

 The early cowgirls were some of the first female athletes.
 They competed head-on with men, and they did everything men did in the Wild West shows.
 Other women at the time envied their freedom to travel and compete, their freedom to participate in vigorous exercise—outdoors!!
 They were professionals who were paid almost as much as the men they rode with.
 Scandalous!

 At the same time, the early cowgirls were the epitome of feminism.
-They rode their horses astride dressed in split skirts, big-brimmed hats, and boots.
-They dressed in colorful, beaded outfits for the arena and a few hours later donned a fancy dress and hat to have tea with society women.
+They rode their horses astride dressed in big-brimmed hats, boots, decorated gloves, and split leather skirts adorned with swinging fringe, beads, and feathers.
+They dressed in colorful, fanciful outfits for the arena and a few hours later donned a proper city dress and hat to have tea with society women.

 Men and women admired the cowgirls for their spunk, and little girls wanted to grow up to be cowgirls.